top of page

 But on the other hand, there is a quietist thread running perpendicular throughout the text; it’s a blend of Epicurus, Voltaire, and Norman Vincent Peale.

 There is little doubt that Ecclesiastes is the work of more than one hand.
-Certain verses have almost certainly been added ‘after the fact’.
-But it would be a bridge too far to suggest that Ecclesiastes is really two books somehow elided into a single text.
+Verses have almost certainly been added to the original text.
+That said, it would be a bridge too far to suggest that Ecclesiastes is really two books edited into a single text.
 We will need to find another way to resolve this dilemma.
 So, let’s consult the text:

 “All things are wearisome… There is nothing new under the sun… I have seen all the deeds that are done here under the sun; they are all emptiness and a chase after wind…

 “The wise man is remembered no longer than the fool…all will be forgotten.
-Alas, wise man and fool die the same death!...
+Alas, wise men and fools die the same death!...
 Everything is the same for everybody; the same lot for the just and for the wicked…there is one lot for all… Men have no advantage over beasts, for everything is emptiness…all came from the dust and to the dust all return…

 “Better the end of anything than its beginning…The day of death is better than the day of birth.
 Better to visit the house of mourning than the house of feasting.

-“Time (entropy) and chance (quantum uncertainty) govern all.”
+“Time (entropy, mortality) and chance (quantum uncertainty) govern all.”

-Cheery!
-Koheleth (the Speaker), once thought to be King Solomon himself, has taken us down into an ontological pit from which there can be no logical escape.
+Cheery stuff!
+Koheleth (the Speaker), once thought to be King Solomon himself, has taken us down an ontological path from which there is no logical escape.
 At this point, who could imagine that the book would end with everyone singing ‘Kumbya’ and dancing around a May Pole?
-And yet…Ecclesiastes has the temerity to suggest just this:
+And yet…Ecclesiastes has the temerity to suggest just that:

 “I know that there is nothing good for man except to be happy and live the best life he can while he is alive.
 Moreover, that a man should eat and drink and enjoy himself in return for all his labors is a gift of God…